liufengyun/stoic/README.md

 A **free function** is a function which can capture anything in the lexical scope.
 Its type is represented by `A => B`.

-A type T is **inhabitable** if there exists a value v which can be typed as T under the environment {x:B, y:E} (note: variables are values).
+A type T is **inhabited** if there exists a value v which can be typed as T under the environment {x:B, y:E} (note: variables are values).

-An **inhabitable environment** is an environment with only variables of inhabitable types.
+An **inhabited environment** is an environment with only variables of inhabitable types.

-A capability-based effect system is **effect-safe** if from a **pure** and **inhabitable** environment (1) it’s impossible to construct a term of type `E`; (2) it's impossible to construct an application where the first term is not effect-closed.
+A capability-based effect system is **effect-safe** if from a **pure** and **inhabited** environment (1) it’s impossible to construct a term of type `E`; (2) it's impossible to construct an application where the first term is not stoic.

-A **healthy environment** is a construct to help prove effect safety.
-The indented relation between "pure", "inhabitable" and "healthy" environment is as follows in order to reduce effect safety to healthy environments:
+A **capsafe environment** is a construct to help prove effect safety.
+The intended relation between "pure", "inhabited" and "capsafe" environment is as follows:

-> A pure and inhabitable environment is also a healthy (and pure)
+> A pure and inhabited environment is also a capsafe (and pure)
 > environment.